backstage/backstage/plugins/cloudbuild/README.md

-# Google cloudbuild
+# Google Cloud Build

-Welcome to the Google cloudbuild plugin!
+Welcome to the Google Cloud Build plugin!

 _This plugin was created through the Backstage CLI_